Arlen22/TiddlyServer/docs/gettingstarted.md

 ### Android

 The easy way to install it on Android is to use Dory (https://play.google.com/store/apps/details?id=io.tempage.dorynode).

+Create a portable install as explained at the top of the page and copy it to your phones storage.

 Open the app, tap the + button on the bottom right, then select "file".
-Select the TiddlyServer server.js file in your filesystem.
-If your settings.json file isn't next to the server.js file, paste the full path into the "argument" field (not the "Node option" field).
+Select the `node_modules/tiddlyserver/index.js` file in your TiddlyServer portable install.
+In this case it may be easier to put your config file in the same folder as the `index.js` file referred to above.
 That's basically all there is to it.
 Save it, then hit back to return to the list of scripts and tap start.
 Tap stdout to see the terminal output, including any error messages.

 The other option is to use Termux.
-If you have a keyboard attached to your Android, you can basically
+If you have a keyboard attached to your Android, it can help.
  - Once you enable shared storage inside Termux you can use your regular Android file manager to unzip the TiddlyServer files and then cd to the directory to access them from Termux.
  - You can install Node on Termux using the built-in package manager.

 ### iOS

 Sorry, we're still kind of up the creek on this one, but if you can find a way to run Node on iOS, then that's what you need.
+There are a couple options out there but none that I've tested.

 ### Anything else